Ask the Experts: Hib (Haemophilus influenzae type b)

 Yes.
 All children less than 5 years old need at least one dose of Hib vaccine on or after the first birthday.
 The last dose should be separated from the previous dose by at least 8 weeks.

 Use of DTaP-IPV solution as the diluent for the Hib component is specifically written both on the Pentacel box AND on the DTaP-IPV vial label.
-The DTaP-IPV component will count as valid doses of DTaP and IPV vaccines, but take measures to prevent this error in the future.
+The DTaP-IPV component will count as valid doses of DTaP and IPV vaccines, but you should take measures to prevent this error in the future.
 You cannot mix the Hib component with sterile water.
 ActHib must ONLY be reconstituted with either the DTaP-IPV solution supplied with Pentacel, or with a specific ActHib saline diluent.
 If you have a vial of lyophilized ActHib but neither diluent, you must contact the manufacturer (Sanofi) and obtain ActHib diluent.

 ACIP does not recommend routine Hib vaccination of healthy children 60 months of age or older, even if they have no prior history of Hib vaccination.

 Limited data suggest that Hib vaccine given before 6 weeks of age may induce immunologic tolerance to Hib antigen and reduce the response to subsequent doses.
 As a result, Hib vaccine should not be given earlier than 6 weeks of age.
-However, if a dose was administered before 6 weeks of age, it should not be counted as part of the Hib series.
+However, if a dose was administered before 6 weeks of age, it should NOT be counted as part of the Hib series.
 A full series of 3 or 4 doses, depending on the product used, should be started at 2 months of age as usual.
 No special protocol or testing is recommended for children who received a dose of Hib vaccine before 6 weeks of age.

 Hib vaccine is not routinely recommended for healthy adults 19 years and older, even if the person did not receive Hib vaccine as a child.
-However, ACIP recommends that one dose of Hib vaccine should be administered to persons who have anatomical or functional asplenia or sickle cell disease or are undergoing elective splenectomy if they have not previously received Hib vaccine.
+However, ACIP recommends that one dose of Hib vaccine should be administered to individuals who have anatomical or functional asplenia or sickle cell disease or are undergoing elective splenectomy if they have not previously received Hib vaccine.
 Hib vaccine should be administered 14 or more days before splenectomy if possible.
 Recipients of a hematopoietic stem cell transplant should be vaccinated with a 3-dose series of Hib vaccine 6 to 12 months after a successful transplant, regardless of vaccination history; at least 4 weeks should separate doses.
 Hib vaccine is not recommended for adults with HIV infection since their risk for Hib disease is low.

 When elective splenectomy is planned, vaccination with pneumococcal, meningococcal, and Hib vaccines should precede surgery by at least 2 weeks, if possible.
 If vaccines are not administered before surgery, they should be administered as soon as the person’s condition stabilizes after surgery.